 We propose an idea inspired by the well known velocity mask, namely, a normal mask.
 A velocity mask can be used to dim or highlight high frequency noise in low velocity regions.
 Whereas, a normal mask can be used to dim regions of the vector field that have strong cross-flow component to the isosurface.
-We define the normal mask as: $\beta = (\bar{\mathbf{v}} \cdot \mathbf{n})^m$ where β increases as a function of the product of the velocity, \mathbf{v} , and normal vector to the surface, \mathbf{n} , at that point.
+We propose the following to define the normal mask:

+$$\alpha = (\bar{\mathbf{v}} \cdot \mathbf{n})^m \tag{4}$$

+where α increases as a function of the product of the velocity, \mathbf{v} , and normal vector to the surface, \mathbf{n} , at that point.
 Here, m is an arbitrary number.
 In practice, it is typically around unity giving the opacity a nearly linear behavior.
-In our case, the image overlay becomes more opaque in regions with a strong cross-flow component and more transparent in areas of highly tangential velocity.
+In our case, the image overlay (Figure 5 bottom, middle) becomes more opaque in regions with a strong cross-flow component and more transparent in areas of highly tangential velocity.
 With the normal mask enabled, the viewer's attention is drawn away from areas of strong cross-flow component, and towards areas of high tangential velocity.
-However, the texture properties are still advected according the velocity vectors projected onto the isosurface.
-Note that if we encode the normal mask as opacity, another simulation attribute can be mapped to hue.
-In our application this is a requirement for consistency.
+Note however, that the texture properties are still advected according the velocity vectors projected onto the isosurface.